City Architect of Birmingham: 1966–73: Alan Maudsley

 The council gained a reputation for large ambitious schemes as a result of the Castle Vale estate.
 The council even extended out of its own boundaries to take over and construct the 1500 acre Water Orton estate, which is now known as Chelmsley Wood.
 Alan Maudsley was a supporter of the council's plans for Castle Vale and introduced Bryants, a contractor, to the council and a relationship between the two ensued.
 Bryant was intent on creating a brand image through the construction of homes for councils, and Birmingham City Council gave them this opportunity.
 Due to the reduced powers the city architect had over housing design, Bryant had an influential say in housing designs.
 They won two-thirds of high-rise housing contracts in the city, mainly due to their use of the Bison design system.
 One of their largest contracts was for the Druids Heath estate in the south of Birmingham which the company boasted would be "the largest industrialised building project in Britain".
 The main reason for Bryants' success in Birmingham was their adoption of the Bison method of industrialised system building.

 The relationship between the council and Bryants was aided by an ex-Birmingham councillor and West Midlands MP who handled the firm's publicity.
 His influence in the company assisted them in awarding contracts in other Labour-controlled areas in the Black Country.
 To aid their position in securing contracts in Birmingham and the Black Country, Bryants gave gifts to senior members of the councils.
-The process in awarding contracts became less and less transparent.
+The process of awarding contracts became less and less transparent.
 However, in November 1973, Alan Maudsley along with private architects John Sharp and Evan Ebery were arrested and charged with corruption relating to the awarding of contracts to Bryants.
 The two private architects were also arrested for corruptly conspiring to give money towards paying transport costs, hotel bills and the provision of a London flat for Maudsley.
 Alan Maudsley pleaded guilty to entering a corrupt relationship with Sharp and Ebery at Birmingham Crown Court in 1975.
-In 1977, four Bryants directors were guilty on numerous counts of giving gifts to councillors.
+In 1977, four Bryants directors were found guilty on numerous counts of giving gifts to councillors.
 In 1978, Christoper Bryant, the owner of Bryants, went on trial at the Old Bailey denying two counts of plotting to bribe Maudsley.